threlte/test-renderer/README.md

 ### Threlte test renderer

-The test renderer is a lightweight unit testing toolkit for Threlte components.
+The `@threlte/test` is a lightweight component testing toolkit for Threlte components.

 ```ts
 import { describe, it, expect } from 'vitest'